 The County Department of Public Works is responsible for roadside spraying.
 If you want to get "Do Not Spray" signs for your frontage, you’ll need to complete an agreement with the Road Maintenance Division.

-The Nevada County Beekeepers Association will man the "Honeybee Hotline" where the public can report incidents of honeybee swarms.
-People sighting a swarm of honeybees may call the hotline at 530-675-2924 for a qualified beekeeper to retrieve and remove the swarm.
+The Nevada County Beekeepers Association operate the "Honeybee Hotline" where the public can report incidents of honeybee swarms.
+People may call the hotline at 530-675-2924 and a qualified beekeeper will retrieve and remove the swarm.
 Note this service is only for honeybees and does not include yellow jackets, bumblebees, hornets, or wasps.

-Swarms of honeybees are a natural phenomenon and should be no cause for alarm.
+Swarms of honeybees are a natural phenomenon and should not cause alarm.
 Swarms are normally docile and not inclined to sting nearby people, but they should not be molested or disturbed.
 Above all, they should not be sprayed with pesticide or water.
 The hotline should be called immediately after a swarm settles or is discovered.